wkandek/kubernetes-dev-cluster/Readme.md

 ## III.
 Vagrantfile Customization:

 "Table 2.
-Variable Defaults displays the default values for the variables defined in the Vagrantfile.
-These should be edited as prescribed in Table 2.
-Variable Definitions.
-Linux / Mac OS use a command line text editor like vi.
+Variable Defaults" displays the default values for the variables defined in the Vagrantfile.
+These should be edited as prescribed in "Table 3.
+Variable Definitions".For Linux, Mac OS, use a command line text editor like vi.
 For Windows, Notepad++.

 IMPORTANT: `KUBETOKEN` must be a uniquely generated value, instructions are provided in the "Variable Definitions" section below.